skynet-im/skynet/protocol.md

 5. Charlie's message is delivered to Alice with `SkipCount = 0`
 6. Bob's message is delivered to Alice with `SkipCount = 1`

-If Alice would loose her connection after step 5, she would never receive Bob's message because her `LastMessageId` is `6`.
-Therefore the server sends a `SkipCount` indicating how many message IDs have been skipped regarding all her channels.
+If Alice would lose her connection after step 5, she would never receive Bob's message because her `LastMessageId` is `6`.
+Therefore, the server sends a `SkipCount` indicating how many message IDs have been skipped regarding all her channels.
 With this information Alice can notice that she is missing a message.
 If she doesn't receive this message at the next session restore, her client has to request it from the server.

 ##### MessageFlags #####
 `MessageFlags.Loopback` indicates that a message is to be delivered only to the other devices of the sender of this message.
 Messages with the loopback flag are encrypted using the key of the users _loopback channel_.
 Using a loopback flag solves many problems but makes the classical revision system of all clients having the same data impossible.
-Therefore, a client which decides, not to sychronize all messages, has to request them later from the server which may lead to duplicate messages that have to be ignored.
+Therefore, a client which decides not to synchronize all messages has to request them later from the server which may lead to duplicate messages that have to be ignored.

 `MessageFlags.Unencrypted` marks a message that is not encrypted and should be processed by the server.
 Data such as blocked contacts and conversations is managed using the loopback channel with this flag.

 ##### Loopback Channel #####
 This is a special channel whose only member is the creating user.
-It acts as kind of a clipboard which is sued to synchronize data across devices.
+It acts as kind of a clipboard which is sued to synchronize data across devices and replaces the old `UserData` packet, which was prone to concurrency and timing errors.
 Its key is directly derived from the user's password.

 ##### Account Data Channel #####
 This channel contains all public account information like the public keys to avoid individual forwarding to direct channels.
 All messages have to be sent with `MessageFlags.Unencrypted`.
 The server automatically adds all contacts to the user's account data channel.